 Step 1 – Conduct Board Meeting:

-A board meeting is needed to be conducted with the directors and a board resolution (BR) is required to be passes bearing the following -
+A board meeting is needed to be conducted with the directors and a board resolution (BR) is required to be passed bearing the following -

 - Conversion of LLP into Private Company;

-- Director is to be authorised for applying name in form RUN
+- The director is to be authorized for applying name in the form RUN

-Consent Letters: obtain a written consent from all shareholders and creditors before the conversion so that there will be no conflict in future.
+Consent Letters: obtain written consent from all shareholders and creditors before the conversion so that there will be no conflict in the future.

 Name reservation in form RUN:

 The name is required to be filled in form RUN.
-The must comply the rule 8 of the Companies Act, 2013.
-Maximum two names can be filled in single form.
+They must comply the rule 8 of the Companies Act, 2013.
+A maximum of two names can be filled in a single form.

 Filing of Form URC- 1 :

-- This form is submitted along with following details -
+- This form is submitted along with the following details -

-- Members details includes - name, address, shares held
+- Members' details include - name, address, shares held

 - Name, address, the DIN of the directors